emailverifyapicom/docs-bulk/docs/frequently-asked-questions.rst

 I have received *x* percentage of bounce backs using emails you verified
 ------------------------------------------------------------------------
-If you used our service and you experienced a large number of :abbr:`NDRs(Non Delivery Reports)` using email addresses that were verified
-OK by our service there may have been an issue with your Email Service Provider (ESP).
+If you experienced a large number of :abbr:`NDRs(Non Delivery Reports)` using email addresses that were verified OK by our service there may have been an issue with your Email Service Provider (ESP) or the target mail server.

-Due nature of the verification process a mail box reported as OK can definitely accept incoming emails.
+Due to the nature of our verification process a mail box reported as OK can definitely accept incoming emails.
 This is due to a target mail server existing, the server not being a catch all and the mail box accepting incoming mail.

 If you experience a bounce back with your validated OK email addresses, there has likely been a fault with your ESP or on the target mail server.
 We are happy to work with customers and their ESPs in order to resolve such issues.